alyssacleland/horizon-fe-capstone/README.md

 ## Features

-- Create, read, update, and delete tasks and categories
+- Manage tasks, categories, and rewards – Create, update, and delete personalized tasks, categories, and rewards.
-- Assign number of tokens a task is worth
+-  Set token values – Assign tokens to tasks and determine reward costs.
-- Earn tokens, updated in the navbar, when completing tasks
+- Earn and spend tokens – Automatically updates in the navbar when completing tasks or claiming rewards.
-- Assign tasks to categories and filter all tasks by categories
+- Organize with categories – Assign tasks to categories and filter them easily.
-- User specificity of tasks and categories
-- Track number of individual task completions in task details
+- Track progress – Monitor task completions and reward claims over time.

 ## Getting Started
 - Clone this repo